MeganNeisler/SF-Parks-Map/README.md

 ## Data

-A dataframe was created using the latitudes and longitudes of San Francisco city parks collected from Google Maps.
-I also created a list of websites to the parks.
+* df: A dataframe of the latitudes and longitudes of San Francisco city parks collected from Google Maps.
+* sfparkIcon: SF park logo obtained from the [San Francisco Recreation and Park Website](http://sfrecpark.org/wp-content/uploads/SF_RecPark_Logo4.png)
+* sfparkSites: A list of the websites for each park.

 ## Example

-The interative map includes tiles to mark the park locations and map markers with links to each park website.
+Once you install the leaflet package you can add various layers to the map.
+This interative map includes tiles to mark the park locations and map markers with links to each park website.
 ```
 sfpark_map <- df %>%
   leaflet() %>%